On alternative approximating distributions in the multivariate version of Kolmogorov's second uniform limit theorem

 In Theorem \ref{th8} of the present paper, we show that the same statement remains true after replacing $D$ by approximating distributions $D^*$ and $D^{**}$ from \eqref{d1} and \eqref{d2}.
 Thus, there is a freedom in the choice of $D_0$ in the definition of appproximating distribution $D^{**}$.
 The only restriction is that $D_0$ must be an infinitely divisible distribution with spectral measure concentrated on the ball $\left\{ x\in \mathbf{R} ^{d}:\left\| x\right\| \le \tau \right\} $ and with the same mean and the same covariance operator as those of the distribution $\prod_{i=1}^{n}\big((1-p_{i})U_{i}+p_{i}E\big)$.

-The definition \eqref{L} of a multivariate version of the L\'evy distance is actually not natural since the collection of sets $P$ of the form \eqref{g9} is not invariant with respect to rotation while the conditions of Theorem~\ref{th1} are invariant.
+The definition \eqref{L} of a multivariate version of the L\'evy distance is actually not quite natural since the collection of sets $P$ of the form \eqref{g9} is not invariant with respect to rotation while the conditions of Theorem~\ref{th1} are invariant.
 Therefore, inequality \eqref{g97} remains true after replacing the sets $P$ and $P_\lambda$ by $\mathbb UP$ and $\mathbb UP_\lambda$, where $\mathbb U$ is a unitary linear operator.
-A question is: how to define a multivariate version of the L\'evy distance which can be used in more adequate bounds in Theorem~\ref{th1}.
+A question is: how to define a multivariate version of the L\'evy distance which can be used in more adequate bounds under the conditions of Theorem~\ref{th1}?

 In the present paper, we give similar bounds for comparing quantities defined via multivariate polyhedra in G\"otze, Zaitsev and Zaporozhets~\cite{gzz}. .